JATS Guide

 Any non-<corresp> data in <author-notes> must be contained within a <fn> element.

 <ack> contains acknowledgements: textual material that names the parties who the author wishes to thank or recognize for their assistance in, for example, producing the work, funding the work, inspiring the work, or assisting in the research on which the work is based.
-(Source: https://jats.nlm.nih.gov/archiving/tag-library/1.2d1/element/ack.html)
+(Source: https://jats.nlm.nih.gov/archiving/tag-library/1.2d1/element/ack.html) <ack> is optional and should be contained in the <back> element.

 See Biography for more information about tagging for biographies.